 Meaning: I didn’t understand the last word, or could you repeat pleas.

-The usage situation: If you don’t understand someone’s speech or the last word while talking because it would not be possible to understand all the words properly, most probably if you converse with the native speaker.
+The usage situation: If you don’t understand someone’s speech or the last word while talking it would not be possible to understand all the words properly, most probably if you converse with the native speaker.
 In this context, you can use the phrase ‘ I didn’t catch the last word.’

 I hope the given information is highly useful for the regular use conversation.
 We can use these phrases while talking, and it would sound like a native speaker.
-At the initial stages, you might face challenges, but slowly you will come out from the difficulties.
+In the initial stages, you might face challenges, but slowly you will come out from the difficulties.

 Share your point of view and your experiences in the comment section.